vottundev/qubic-game-proposal/README.md

 This phase focuses onmanaging the game for the first three months.

-- Payment of the first three months of licence (1,650 USD)
+- Payment of the first three months of licence (from 1,650 USD, depending on number of users)
 - Payment of thr first three months of Account Management (6,000 USD)

 **Amount Unlocked:** $7,650 USD